Skip to main content

 Moving beyond the foundational concept of peptides as simple messengers, we can examine the specific biological machinery they interact with to confer cardioprotective effects.
 These mechanisms are sophisticated and elegant, revealing how targeted molecules can influence complex systems like the cardiovascular network.

-The hormonal effects of peptides, such as the stimulation of by Sermorelin or CJC-1295/Ipamorelin, are well-documented and contribute to systemic wellness, which indirectly supports heart health.
+The hormonal effects of peptides, such as the stimulation of growth hormone by Sermorelin or CJC-1295/Ipamorelin, are well-documented and contribute to systemic wellness, which indirectly supports heart health.
 Our focus here, however, is on the direct actions these and other peptides exert upon the heart and vascular tissues, an area of intense and promising clinical research.

 These direct benefits are often mediated through G-protein coupled receptors (GPCRs) located on the surface of cardiomyocytes and endothelial cells lining the blood vessels.
 When a peptide binds to its specific GPCR, it triggers a conformational change in the receptor, initiating a signaling cascade within the cell.